omcandido/keepaway_orla/README.md

 - mExtracted.sh: takers use the VAF extracted by MARLeME (by default the values are in folder ~/keepaway_orla/player/savedOrderings/agent_N.txt)
 - oLearning.sh: takers are being trained via ORLA (requires ORLA to connect via sockets to send the start signal.
 The takers read ~/keepaway_orla/orla/ordering.txt containing the values corresponding to the current episode)
 - oTrained.sh: takers follow the values learned by ORLA (in ~/keepaway_orla/orla/ordering.txt) but it does not wait for the start signal and it does not terminate the match early if the same keeper has been holding the ball for more than 10s.

+## Learning a model with SARSA
+By running ``./sLearning.sh``, a set of weights will be created by default under ``keepaway_orla/weights/``.
+When you are happy with the learned models, save the weights under the ``good_weights`` folder to evaluate the learned SARSA models.

+## Extracting a model with MARLeME
+Once a list of trajectories has been sampled, you should have a list of actions and states in the folders ``player/savedActions`` and ``player/savedStates``, respectively.
+You can extract a VAF from those trajectories by moving to the player folder and running ``./extractor``.
+The extracted ordering will be output to player/savedOrderings by default.

+## Learning a model with ORLA
+By running ``./oLearning.sh``, the keepaway referee will wait for ORLA to send a start signal.
+Upon receiving the start signal, the argumentation-based takers read the values of their arguments from ``keepaway_orla/orla/ordering.txt``.
+When you are happy with the learned values, run ``./oTrained`` to evaluate them without the need for running ORLA.

+## Permission issues
+Note that you might need to run some of the commands above as sudo, depending on the file permissions you have.

+##

 _____
 ### ORIGINAL README: